 Commissioner Tedesco has been a consistent voice on the Board of Commissioners, influencing policy, strengthening proactive government, and protecting our vulnerable residents.
 He has championed Homes for Hope, an innovative program for emergency foster care for children in Adams County ages 0-18.
 Commissioner Tedesco also serves as vice-chair of the Former Foster Care Youth Steering Committee for the State of Colorado, where he shares process and program improvements to the benefit of all counties.

-Commissioner Tedesco currently serves on the following boards/committees: Mile High Flood Control District, E-470 Authority, Airport Coordinating Committee, Adams County Youth Initiative, Aurora Economic Development Board of Directors, Veterans Advisory Commission, and Aerotropolis Regional Transit Authority.
+Commissioner Tedesco currently serves on the following boards/committees: E-470 Authority, Airport Coordinating Committee, Rocky Mountain Partnership/Policy and Legislative Advisory Network, Aurora Economic Development Board of Directors, Veterans Advisory Commission, Aerotropolis Regional Transit Authority, Hispanic Chamber of Commerce, Colorado Counties, Inc., County & Commissioners Acting Together, Child Welfare Allocation Committee, Metro Area County Commissioners, and National Association of Counties.
 Commissioner Tedesco works to foster regional partnerships to leverage economies of scale, secure infrastructure, and build sustaining relationships across the county and the state.

 Commissioner Tedesco also derives motivation from his former service with the United States Navy to garner support for the veterans in Adams County.
 His leadership was instrumental in securing funds for Veteran Service Officers in the state budget, as well as in the formation of the Veterans Advisory Commission to address and work cooperatively with other county boards, councils, and staff regarding veterans’ interests.
 These efforts continue to develop new working relationships for veterans, with veterans, and by veterans and their spouses with all other agencies within the county.